YAML Formatter

 Did You Know?

-YAML is a superset of JSON, meaning most valid JSON files are also valid YAML files.
+YAML is a superset of JSON, meaning any valid JSON file is also a valid YAML file.

 Tip

-Q: Is my data secure when using the Codemata YAML formatter?
+Q: Is my configuration data secure?
 A: Absolutely.
-Our tools process your code locally in your browser, meaning your configuration data is never sent to our servers.
+Our YAML formatter runs client-side in your browser, meaning your code is never sent to our servers.

 Best Practice